2tacks/Nexu.s-Multitool/README.md

-# Nexu.s-Multitool
+# Anaki-chan-ai
-Nexu.s Multitool, a Multitool for Devlopers,
+- A Multitool Made By $tacks For Investigation